easyforger/easyforger/README.md

 Note: this is still under heavy development and everything is subject to change!
 Also, feedback is very much appreciated.
 A good place to send them is our mailing list at https://groups.google.com/group/easyforger

+For a list of what changes as the releases progresses, have a look at the [Changelog](Changelog.md).

 EasyForger is a DSL to help you write MinecraftForge mods for Minecraft (obviously =p)

 To run the project, follow these steps: